azagniotov/jlpt-reading-practice/README.md

 ### Interactive Ruby/Furigana System

-- Clickable kanji characters that show both pronunciation (furigana) and English meanings in popup tooltips
+- Clickable kanji characters that show both pronunciation (furigana / 振り仮名) and English meanings in popup tooltips
 - Furigana can be toggled on/off globally for reading comprehension practice
 - On touch devices, tapping kanji automatically copies it to clipboard
 - Desktop users can hover over kanji for instant popup display